Getting started

 You can manually run the auto-formatters for the frontend using:

-yarn run lint-frontend:format
+pnpm run lint-frontend:format

 Or to check the formatting without writing changes, run:

-yarn run lint-frontend
+pnpm run lint-frontend

 Pre-commit hooks

-pre-commit is used to apply a full set of checks and formatting automatically each time that git commit runs.
+prek (a faster drop-in replacement for pre-commit) is used to apply a full set of checks and formatting automatically each time that git commit runs.
 If there are errors, the Git commit is aborted and you are asked to fix the error and run git commit again.

-pre-commit install
+prek install

-To run all pre-commit checks in the same way that they will be run on our Github CI servers, run:
+To run all checks in the same way that they will be run on our Github CI servers, run:

-pre-commit run --all-files
+prek run --all-files

 Tip